karish-grover/Humor-Analysis-using-Ensembles-of-Simple-Transformers/README.md

 # Task 3: Multi-class Classification

 Our model, with a Macro F1 score of **0.2916**, utilizes BETO to solve thisproblem of multi-class classification.
-We fine-tuned our model over the trainingcorpus which comprises of approx 4800 tweets for this task.
+We fine-tuned our model over the training corpus which comprises of approx 4800 tweets for this task.

 ### Task 3 Results